Can Your Birthing Position Cause Injuries?

 The fact of the matter is that in almost any situation that is not a medical emergency (your life or your child’s life is in danger), it is your right to call the shots.
 Hospital staff cannot force you to stay on your back if that is not working for you.
 Consider speaking with your doctor in advance regarding your desire to be flexible in your birthing positions.
 Getting reassurance from your doctor that he or she understands can give you peace of mind before you ever enter the delivery room.

 In the unfortunate event that you are mistreated by doctors, nurses, or other hospital staff while giving birth, it is important to keep your rights in mind.
 While extreme and rare, there have been cases of women who were physically forced to remain on their back, or were even restrained so they could not move.
 Doctors should know the risks of on-the-back labor.
 If you suspect your or your child’s birth injury was due to the wrong or negligent response of a healthcare professional, it is important to speak with a knowledgeable attorney who can help you stand up for yourself.
 If you have any questions, please call Norton & Norfleet, P.C., at (816) 454-5800.
-Our medical malpractice attorneys would be happy to speak with you in a free consultation.
+Our Kansas City birth injury attorneys would be happy to speak with you in a free consultation.